coyote240/home-cluster/README.md

 My cluster will require storage. k3s is configured by default to use local storage for volume claims, but I want my cluster to use an NFS share on my home NAS to provide storage instead.
-To do this, I've written an NFS volume claim, found at nfs-claim.yaml.
+To do this, I've written an NFS volume claim, found in `manifests/nfs-claim.yaml`.
 This specifies storage capacity of 200Gi, and references the NFS share I've set aside on my NAS for the purpose

 ## Automatic Deployment